 - Many adolescents and about half of all pregnant women will develop stretch marks.

 - Over time, stretch marks lose their red or purple colour and become white or silvery streaks.

 Stretch marks are scar-like streaky areas that appear in overstretched .
 Underlying tissue expansion is the most common cause, so they develop most often during the growth spurt in adolescence and on the expanding abdomen in the third trimester of .

 They can also occur in body builders, as a consequence of rapid weight gain, and in some medical conditions where the skin is exposed to excess amounts of a hormone called cortisol.
 Early stretch marks are usually red or purple.
 Over time, stretch marks lose their colour and become white or silvery in appearance.

 Structure of the skin

 The visible layer of skin (epidermis) is made from several sheets of cells and functions as a barrier for the underlying tissue.
 Epidermal cells born in the bottom sheet push up through the layers to replace old, dead skin cells that are constantly being shed.
 The epidermis also contains melanin – the pigment responsible for skin colour.

 Beneath the epidermis is the dermis.
-This deeper layer contains sweat glands, sebaceous glands, hair follicles, blood vessels and nerves.
+This deeper layer contains glands, sebaceous glands, follicles, and .
 The dermis is made from two types of fibre, being collagen, which gives the skin its strength, and elastin, which provides skin with its elasticity.

 Development of a stretch mark